meetalva/alva/docs/guides-dev/create-properties.md

 ---
-displayName: Guide 7 - Create Properties
+displayName: 3.
+Add properties

 tags:
   - guide
+  - dev

+options:
+  order: 3
 ---

-# Guide 7 - Create Properties
+# Adding Properties to a Component

  Learn how to make your patterns configurable with property interfaces.